biodavidjm/General-Scripts/README.md

 	- it requires `brew install Graphviz`
 	- Run it like this: `java -jar schemaSpy_5.0.0.jar -t pgsql -host localhost:5432 -db music_djm -s public -u djt469 -o foldername -dp postgresql-9.3-1101.jdbc3.jar`
 - Modware loader from github
+- **SchemaSpy**: SchemaSpy analyzes database metadata to reverse engineer dynamic Entity Relationship (ER) diagrams.
+I installed `schemaSpy_5.0.0.jar`.
+It also requires the drivers of the database.
+In this case, I also have available in the same directory: `postgresql-9.3-1101.jdbc3.jar`.
+Check README about how to run it in the /bin/schemaSpy5/ directory

 ##### Installation of DBD::Oracle